KeerthanaT5/vehicle-detection-speed-estimation/README.md

 ## 🚗 Output Speed Estimation
 ![Output](output_speed_estimation.jpg)

+*Figure 2: Sample output showing vehicle detection and speed estimation.*

 ## 📈 Performance Metrics
 ![Performance](performance_metrics.jpg)

+*Figure 3: Performance metrics comparing predicted and actual speeds.*

 ---

-## ⚡ Model Performance
+## ⚡ Model Details
 The model uses a pre-trained YOLOv8 model trained on the COCO dataset and performs real-time inference without additional training.

 ---

 ## 📹 Dataset / Input Video
+The system works with any traffic surveillance video having a fixed camera view and clear road visibility.

-The input video is a publicly available traffic surveillance video used for academic and testig purposes.
+For testing and demonstration, a publicly available traffic video was used.
+However, users can provide their own traffic videos as input without any restriction.

-A fixed camera angle and clear road view were chosen for accurate tracking and speed estimation.
+A stable camera angle helps improve tracking accuracy and speed estimation.

 ---